Avenue Knowledge Share - May

 10 June 2019

 The marketing world is constantly changing, and it can be hard to keep track of everything that happens.
-To combat this, our marketing team regularly gets together for a meeting we like to call Knowledge Share.
+To combat this, as an SEO agency, our marketing team regularly gets together for a meeting we like to call Knowledge Share.
 Below you’ll find a summary of everything we discussed this week, along with a link to the original articles so you can have more of an in-depth look.

 Google's Disavow Tool Doesn’t Work With Search Console Domain Properties